takkyun/lms_git_commit/README.md

 ## Features

-- **Automated Git Commit Message Generation**: Uses an LLM to generate concise, context-aware commit messages based on the staged changes.
+- **Automated Commit Message Generation**: Uses an LLM to generate concise, context-aware Git commit messages based on staged changes.
-- **Support for Conventional Commits**: Option to generate commit messages following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+- **Support for Conventional Commits**: Option to generate commit messages using the [Conventional Commits](https://www.conventionalcommits.org/) format.
-- **Git Integration**: Automatically fetches staged changes, prompts the user for confirmation, and commits the changes with the generated message.
+- **Customizable Options**: Supports additional configurations like message language, length, and clipboard copy.
-- **Custom Prefix Support**: Optionally add a prefix to the generated commit message.
+- **Git Integration**: Automatically detects staged changes, generates commit messages, and can either commit directly or copy the message to the clipboard.

 ## Prerequisites